-Coolant capacity is approximately 2 gallons.
+Coolant capacity is approximately 2 gal (9.5l).
 Either use Ford motor car antifreeze (this is coloured pink and a 40% solution should be used for topping up) or a proprietary antifreeze meeting European specification ESD-M79B49-A Please check with your supplier that the antifreeze you use meets this specification to ensure full warranty cover.